 The Arkansas State Board of Sanitarians provides leadership in carrying out the duties set forth by the Board.
 This is done by ensuring that all Registered Sanitarians meet minimum requirements in education and experience.
 This includes, but is not limited to, reviewing, testing, and registering individuals who meet the requirements to practice as a Sanitarian, and to review and record required continuing education units.

-The Board meets the fourth Friday in January, April, July, and October.
+The Board meets the fourth Friday in January, April, July (no meeting), and October.
 Meeting locations vary.

 Anyone holding a current Registration as a Sanitarian from another State may apply for registration in Arkansas.